vendelieu/ktor-sample/README.md

 - **Description**: Creates a new counter with the specified value.
 - **Request Body**: JSON object containing `name` and `counter` values, which is being validated for blank value and for negative value.
 - **Responses**:
     - `201 Created`: When the counter is successfully created.
-Response body includes the created counter details.
+Response body includes the created counter's details.

 ### `PATCH /Increment`